respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/mraa_upm.md

-###  MRAA and UPM
+#  MRAA and UPM
 This document will introduce how to use MRAA and UPM on respeaker v2 platform.

-1. Update  MRAA and UPM libraries to latest version.
+## Update  MRAA and UPM libraries to latest version

 First, we need to check the kernel version of the system we're running, if you're not sure that you flashed the system image of version `20171128` and later.